andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 ### Motivation score
 The motivation score presents slightly lower levels and a wider distribution of perceived positive immidate impact following exercise.
 The mean was calculated at 3.64, and the median fell in at 3.5, indicating that the most common perceptions were positive or neutral.
-However, the standard deviation, showed a fairly high number of 0.837, showcasing a noticeable lack of consistency within the population of how exercise can boost the willingness to complete academic tasks.
+However, the standard deviation presents a fairly high number of 0.837, showcasing a noticeable lack of consistency within the population of how exercise can boost the willingness to complete academic tasks.

 ### Stress score
 The second highest mean of 4.27, and the strongest consensus of the population regarded an immediate stress reduction following exercise.